Marguerite Frank: Contributions

 Together with Philip Wolfe in 1956 at Princeton, she invented the Frank–Wolfe algorithm, an iterative optimization method for general constrained non-linear problems.
-While linear programming was popular at that time, the paper marked an important change of paradigm to more general non-linear convex optimization.

-This algorithm is used widely in traffic models to assign routes to strategic models such as those using Saturn (software).

-Career

-Frank was part of the Princeton logistics project led by Harold W. Kuhn and Albert W. Tucker.

-In 1977, she became an adjunct associate professor at Columbia University, before moving to Rider University.
-Marguerite Frank was a visiting professor to Stanford (1985–1990), and ESSEC Business School in Paris (1991).

-Recognition

-She was elected a member of the New York Academy of Sciences in 1981.

 Personal life

 Marguerite Frank was born in France and migrated to U.S. during the war in 1939.
 She was married to Joseph Frank from 1953 until his death in 2013.
 He was a Professor of literature at Stanford and an author of widely acclaimed critical biography of Dostoevsky.
+Frank died on December 11, 2024, at the age of 97.